kendru/learn-cljs/content/section-3/lesson-20-capstone-3-contact-book.md

       clean-contact)))
 ```

 This new version of `make-contact` introduces one expression that we have not seen before: `if-let`.
 This macro works just like `if` except that it binds a name to the value being tested (just like `let` does).
-Unlike `let`, only a single binding may be provides.
+Unlike `let`, only a single binding may be provided.
 At compile time, this code will expand to something like the following[^1]:

 ```clojure
 (if (:address contact)